deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ---
 layout: single
-title: Building RAG Applications with NVIDIA NIM Inference Microservices and Haystack on K8s
+title: Building RAG Applications with NVIDIA NIM and Haystack on K8s
-description: "See how to self-host and deploy models with Nvidia NIMs alongside Haystack RAG pipelines.
-Deploy and orchestrate with Kubernetes."
+description: "How to self-host and orchestrate NVIDIA NIM for Haystack RAG pipelines in Kubernetes."
 images: ["blog/haystack-nvidia-nim-rag-guide/nvidia-image-2.png"]
-featured_image_caption: Diagram of a RAG pipeline connecting NVIDIA retrieval and LLM NIMs with Haystack
+featured_image_caption: Diagram of a RAG pipeline connecting NVIDIA NeMo Retriever Embedding NIM and LLM NIM with Haystack
-alt_image: Diagram of a RAG pipeline connecting NVIDIA retrieval and LLM NIMs with Haystack
+alt_image: Diagram of a RAG pipeline connecting NVIDIA NeMo Retriever Embedding NIM and LLM NIM with Haystack
 toc: True
 date: 2024-06-01
 last_updated:  2024-06-01